Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

 \subsection{Mean magnetic field \texorpdfstring{$B$}{}}

-During tritium data analysis, the average magnetic field $B$ experienced by electrons in the deep quad trap is used to convert event-start frequencies $f_c$ to energies $E_{\text{kin}}$ via \autoref{eq:energytofrequency}.
-The energies then enter into the tritium model in \autoref{eq:fullT2model}.
 A systematic uncertainty in $B$ shifts the overall reconstructed energy scale, so uncertainties in $B$ are expected to propagate to $E_0$.
 By contrast, the $m_\beta$ determination is unaffected by the $B$ systematic, since $m_\beta$ is altered by the second moment of the energy PSF (spectral broadening), not the first moment (overall energy scale) \cite{robertson:1988aa}.

-The best estimate for $B$ is determined by fitting $^{\mathrm{83m}}$Kr pre-tritium quad trap data, following the procedure described in \autoref{sec:Kr_model}.
+The best estimate for $B$ is determined by fitting $^{\mathrm{83m}}$Kr pre-tritium quad trap data.
 We choose this data set because its event features most closely resemble those of tritium data.
 In particular, as shown in \autoref{tab:mml_track_length_fit_results}, the pre-tritium mean track duration differs from that of tritium data by 10\% (compared with 29\% for post-tritium data), and the pre-tritium mean number of tracks differs by 2\% (compared with 43\% for post-tritium data).
 This choice minimizes differences between parameters fitted from $^{\mathrm{83m}}$Kr data and tritium parameters.
-Pre- and post-tritium estimates of $B$ differ by 1.6\,$\sigma$ (see \autoref{sec:Kr-quad-trap-uncertainties}); indicating that the impact of discrepancies in data-taking conditions on $B$ is relatively small.
-The best estimate for $B$ is shifted downward by $5\times10^{-7}\,$T to correct for the 14\,kHz (0.3\,eV) mean error in start frequencies from reconstruction.
+Pre- and post-tritium estimates of $B$ differ by $1.6\sigma$, indicating that the impact of discrepancies in data-taking conditions on $B$ is relatively small.
+The best estimate for $B$ is shifted downward by $5\times10^{-7}\,$T to correct for a 14\,kHz (0.3\,eV) mean error in start frequencies.
+This error is caused by the reconstruction algorithm identifying electron tracks with a small time delay, on average, during which the electron loses energy to radiation.
 The uncertainty on this shift contributes negligibly to the $B$ uncertainty.